oguzalb/cit/README.md

 Still under development and not refactored yet

-This is a script i use to see if the implemented parts are working, these parts are currently working (remove not implemented fully yet)
+This is a script i use to see if the implemented parts are working, these parts are currently working (remove not implemented fully, does not support directory structure yet)

 ```
 set -e